 Antibiotics work by killing bacteria or preventing them from growing and reproducing.
 The choice of antibiotic depends on the type of bacteria that is believed to be causing the infection.
-The way the antibiotic is administered (by mouth or intravenously) depends on how ill you are and whether you have any other medical conditions that put you at risk for severe infection or complications.
+The way the antibiotic is administered (oral or IV) depends on how ill you are and whether you have any other medical conditions that put you at risk for severe infection or complications.

 Antibiotics may cause allergic reactions in susceptible people.
-You should discontinue your medicine and immediately contact your doctor if you experience: Skin rashHivesItchingPuffy facePuffiness around the eyesDifficulty breathing
+You should discontinue your medication and immediately contact your doctor if you experience: Skin rashHivesItchingPuffy facePuffiness around the eyesDifficulty breathing

-Many antibiotics interact with other medicines.
-To avoid any dangerous or uncomfortable drug interactions, tell your doctor about all other medicines you are using.
+Many antibiotics interact with other medications.
+To avoid any dangerous or uncomfortable drug interactions, tell your doctor about all other medications you are using.